 Network and build relationships

-Finally, it is important to remember that networking and building relationships are essential in starting your career in pharmacy.
-Attend industry conferences, join professional organizations and stay up-to-date on current practices and trends in the field.
+Finally, remember that networking and building relationships are essential in starting your career in pharmacy.
+Attend industry conferences, join professional organizations, and stay current on current field practices and trends.
 Doing so will help you build a strong network of contacts who can provide valuable advice and support as you embark on your journey as a pharmacist.
-Once you need to establish yourself in the pharmacy industry, these connections can be invaluable.
+These connections can be invaluable once you establish yourself in the pharmacy industry.

 As you embark on your exciting journey to a career in pharmacy, it’s important to understand the options available and determine which path best suits you.
 Whether that be pursuing a PharmD or BSPharm degree, completing a residency program, or exploring different career paths within this field – consult this guide for an effective start.
-Don’t forget: forming relationships and remaining informed are essential components of success!
+Don’t forget that forming relationships and remaining informed are essential to success!
 With some hard work and dedication along the way, eventually, you’ll reach the top of your profession – so keep pushing forward!